 (LW, Portable / Non-Portable, Unassigned, Former, Emeritus)

-Licensed Worker (LW) - A person who holds active credentials with the Western Canadian District.
+Licensed Worker (LW) - A person who holds active credentials with the Western District of the Alliance Canada.
 Licensed workers and workers emeriti shall retain active membership in a C&MA church unless such membership is not possible due to exceptional circumstances as approved by the licensing authority.